-CLI: Move the Stack Master to a Different Unit
+CLI: Move the Supervisor to a Different Blade

 - 1. Using the movemanagement command, move the master to a different unit number.
-The operation takes between 30 seconds and 3 minutes depending on the stack size and configuration.
-The command is movemanagement <framunit-id> <tounit-id>. - 2.
-Make sure that you can log in on the console attached to the new master.
-Use the show switch command to verify that all units rejoined the stack. - NETGEAR recommends that you rest the stack with the reload command after moving the master.
+The operation takes between 30 seconds and 3 minutes depending on the configuration.
+The command is movemanagement <fromunit-id> <tounit-id>. - 2.
+Make sure that you can log in on the console attached to the new supervisor.
+Use the show switch command to verify that all blades rejoined the chassis. - 3.
+NETGEAR recommends that you reset the chassis with the reload command after moving the supervisor.

-Web Interface: Move the Stack Master to a Different Unit
+Web Interface: Move the Supervisor to a Different Blade

-1. Select System > Management > Basic > Stack Configuration.
+1. Select System > Chassis > Basic > Chassis Configuration.